Your Password May Not Be Used to Encrypt Your Data, and That’s Okay

-How is it possible that you can change your Windows password without re-encrypting a hard disk that was encrypted using that password?
+Question: How is it possible that you can change your Windows password without completely re-encrypting a hard disk that was encrypted using that password?

 I’ll assume you mean BitLocker whole-disk encryption, but the concept applies to many different encryption tools.
-You can often change the password (or passphrase) without needing to re-encrypt whatever it is you’ve encrypted.
+You can often change your Windows password (or passphrase) without needing to re-encrypt what you’ve encrypted.

-The secret is simply this: your password wasn’t used to encrypt the disk.
+How’s that possible?
+The secret is this: your Windows password wasn’t used to encrypt the disk.

 Encryption keys

-When you first encrypt a disk, an encryption key is manufactured for you.
+When you first encrypt a disk, an encryption key is generated for you.
 It’s a key you never see.
-It’s generally what referred to as a “128-bit” or “256-bit” encryption key.
-It’s not even something you would recognize as text — it’s a purely random1 binary number.
+It’s referred to as a 128-bit, 256-bit, or other-sized encryption key.
+(The larger the key, the more secure the encryption, but the slower the encryption/decryption process.)
+It’s not something you would recognize as text — it’s a purely random2 binary number.
+It’s much more random than any password you might create.
+An example might be:

 Decrypting your data